cristeaandrei95/virtual-dom/README.md

 # Virtual DOM implementation

 ## Scope
-Understanding what the virtual DOM actually is and how it works under the hood for react.
+Understanding what the virtual DOM actually is and how it works under the hood.